Alpha4U/Alpha4U/README.md

 ### Shubham Awasthi  👋
 - Hi There, I am a Software Development Engineer at Jocata (Billdesk), I work as a full stack developer.
 I love to code solutions and I like PC Gaming.

-### My Portfolio Site : www.shubhamawasthi.com
-### My YouTube Channel :*** IN PROGRESS ***
+I like to share the knowledge that I gained professionally and personally via my YouTube channel, github etc.

 #### Expertise In ...
 - 🌱 Java SE